DenisSalnikoff/frontend-project-44/README.md

 ### Description:
 ---
 *This is an educational project at the Hexlet school.
 It is a set of boring math games, with a dull console interface.
-It will allow you to immerse yourself in the horrors of IT of the 80s and 90s.
+It will allow you to immerse yourself in the of uncomfortable and not user-friendly software of the 80s and 90s.
 Once I wrote this in one bat file.
 But now I've been forced to do it as a whole project and even write this README =)*

-### Requirement:
+### Requirements:
 ---

-**System requirement:** *any system will do*
+**Systems:** *any system will do*
-**Programm requirement:** *node.js, npm*
+**Programms:** *node.js, npm*

 ### USER GUIDE
 ---